advent-lab/CarbonSet/README.md

 ## What is CarbonSet

-CarbonSet is a carbon footprint(CFP) dataset contains over 1600 processors.
+CarbonSet is a carbon footprint (CFP) dataset contains over 1600 processors.
 This dataset includes data for desktop and datacenter CPUs and GPUs across multiple metrics - *design metrics* (chip area, technology node, transistors, TDP), *performance metrics* ([Geekbench-OpenCL](https://www.geekbench.com/),[PassMark](https://www.passmark.com/)), and *sustainability metrics* (ECFP, OCFP, total CFP).
 It also offers composite metrics like Performance per CFP and ECFP per unit area (ECFPA) for deeper tradeoff-based trend analysis

 ![Fig 1](carbonset.png)

 ### Dataset

 `CarbonSet.csv` is the main dataset containing multiple CFP enhanced metrics stored in `dataset/`folder.
-The CFP values are modeled using our enhanced ECO-CHIP with the most probable values input.
-Details are explained in next session and `README.md` in `eco_chip_enhanced/`
+The CFP values are modeled using our enhanced ECO-CHIP.
+Details are explained below and `README.md` in `eco_chip_enhanced/`

 ### Updates to ECO-CHIP

-We primarily use [ECO-CHIP](https://github.com/ASU-VDA-Lab/ECO-CHIP) to model the processor CFP and updated it to a probabilistic version.
-Practically, the parameters of of semiconductor manufacturing are not fixed values.
-In stead, they are different due to various factors such as geo-locations, different implementations of a process node and later process improvements, etc. Therefore, in our enhanced ECO-CHIP, processors are modeled under a probability distribution to better cover the wide range of possible CPF values due to different manufacturing.
+We primarily use [ECO-CHIP](https://github.com/ASU-VDA-Lab/ECO-CHIP) to model the CFP of processors.
+We updated ECO-CHIP to make it probabilistic.
+This means that input parameters to ECO-CHIP can now be distributions (probability distributions or kernel density estimations) instead of fixed values.
+This change was inspired by the observation that several parameters that contribute to CFP have uncertainity in them.
+For example, parameters of semiconductor manufacturing, such as defect density, are not fixed.
+Instead, they vary due to various factors such as geo-locations, different implementations of a process node and later process improvements, etc. Therefore, in our enhanced ECO-CHIP, the output CFP is a distribution to better cover the wide range of possible values.

 You can find the source code in `eco_chip_enhanced` folder, which contains all the required parameters and modeling functions we implemented.